SpencerRauch/shape_outside/README.md

 This project provides a Python script that uses the Pillow library to generate `shape-outside: polygon` coordinates for the outline of the visible elements in a PNG image with a transparent border.

+NOTE: This project is entirely unnecessary and was done for learning.
+If an image has a transparent border already, just use shape-outside: url(path_to_image)

 ## Features

 - Load a PNG image with a transparent border.